KineticPreProcessor/KPP/docs/source/getting_started/01_installation.rst

 Request maximum stack memory
 ----------------------------

-Unlike GNU/Linux systems, MacOS X has a hard limit of 65332 bytes for stack memory (i.e. the memory space where temporary automatic variables are stored).
+MacOS X has a hard limit of 65332 bytes for stack memory (i.e. the memory space where temporary automatic variables are stored).
 This is a much lower amount of stack memory than would be available on GNU/Linux systems.

 To make sure you are using the maximum amount of stack memory on MacOS X add this command to your :file:`.bashrc` file: